Amotekun Nabs 17 Suspected Kidnappers in Ondo

 “In recent times, we observed another upsurge in the influx of young unemployed men from the upper part of the country.
 In collaboration with other security agencies, we have been doing everything possible to return those who do not have genuine reasons for coming into the state back to their states of origin,” Adeleye explained.

-Equally, Adeleye said operatives intercepted a truck conveying dozens of persons under suspicious circumstances, saying, “42 persons were found hidden inside a bitumen truck loaded with bitumen.
-We immediately commenced investigations and profiling of the individuals,” he said.
+Equally, Adeleye said operatives intercepted a truck conveying dozens of persons under suspicious circumstances, saying: “42 persons were found hidden in a truck loaded with bitumen.
+We immediately commenced investigations and profiling of the individuals.”

 In Oba Akoko and Akungba Akoko axis, Adeleye said Amotekun operatives foiled a ransom exchange and arrested two suspects assigned to collect the ransom.

-“At the point of what they thought was a ransom exchange, we apprehended Pius, aged 23, and John, aged 35.
-Other collaborators are still at large, but we are doing everything possible to apprehend them,” he said.
+“At the point of what they thought was a ransom exchange, we apprehended Pius, 23, and John, 35.
+Other collaborators are still at large, but we are doing everything possible to apprehend them.

-“In Akin Camp and Odigbo areas, the corps arrested Mohamed Abubakar, Abdulahi, Yakubu and Abba Aliu, aged between 22 and 35.”
+“In Akin Camp and Odigbo areas, the corps arrested Mohamed Abubakar, Abdulahi, Yakubu and Abba Aliu, aged between 22 and 35,” he stated.

 Adeleye revealed that one of the suspects had earlier escaped from lawful custody after being arrested for a kidnapping offence.
 “He was re-arrested at Akin Camp, where the kidnapping actually took place.
 We were able to rescue the victims and arrest the suspects,” he said.